Skip to Content

 Geographic Range and Distribution

-You’ll find rattlesnakes mainly in the western and southern United States, while gopher snakes roam across a wider range from Canada down to Mexico.
+You’ll find rattlesnakes mainly in the western and southern United States, favoring deserts and rocky areas.

 Rattlesnake’s Western and Southern US Range